 Arlington, VA 22209

-or submit your entry as a PDF file by emailing it to: ThacherScholars [at] strategies [dot] org
+or submit your entry as a PDF file by emailing it to: ThacherContest [at] strategies [dot] org

-- What is/are your hypothesis/problem statement/goals for your project?
+- What is/are your hypothesis/problem statement/objectives for your project?

 - What procedures or methods will you use to do your investigation?
 How will you analyze data?

-- Are there things that you would do differently to re-design this investigation or are there alternate solutions/explanations?
+- After completing your project, are there things that you would do differently to re-design this investigation or are there alternate solutions/explanations?